Diplomacy (game): Postal and email play

-Smartphone apps

-There are also several implementations for smartphones, like Droidippy, Diplicity (Android), and Conspiracy, all of them free.
-Realpolitik for Android also has a hot-seat mode for local play.
-While Subterfuge provides a modern adaptation.

 Diplomacy computer games

 Avalon Hill released a computer game version of Diplomacy in 1984 for the IBM PC.
-Computer Gaming World in 1994 described it as "a flop".
+Computer Gaming World in 1987 stated that its computer opponents "simply stay the appetite of zealous Diplomacy players until they can gather flesh and blood victims".
+The magazine in 1994 described it as "a flop".

 Hasbro Interactive released a computer game version of Diplomacy (called Avalon Hill's Diplomacy) in 1999 under the MicroProse label, and developed by Meyer/Glass Interactive.
 A major fault, like with the Avalon Hill version, was that the computer AI was considered poor, one reviewer remarking "Gamers of any skill level will have no trouble whatsoever whaling on the computer at even the highest difficulty setting."

 Paradox Interactive released a new computer version in 2005, which was given negative reviews, partly due to the odd grunts the game used to express the reactions of the AI players during the Movement phase.
 None of the computer games supported either text or voice chat, which limited the possibilities for complicated alliances.
 In 2011, artificial intelligence scholars noted that work on Diplomacy-focused AI has been carried out since mid-1980s, but so far this endeavour met "little success".

 The first artificial-intelligence Diplomacy conquest was organized in 2015 as part of the International Computer Game Association.

 The first place in the contest was won by Dave de Jonge.

 In November 2022, Meta Platforms announced that they had developed an AI to play Diplomacy online at a competitive level, ranking in the top 10% of players.

 Reception

-In his 1977 book The Comprehensive Guide to Board Wargaming, Nick Palmer thought that despite "primitive" movement and combat rules, "the game has an extraordinary charm all its own, based on the fascinating interplay of alliances between the seven players”.
+In his 1977 book The Comprehensive Guide to Board Wargaming, Nick Palmer thought that despite "primitive" movement and combat rules, "the game has an extraordinary charm all its own, based on the fascinating interplay of alliances between the seven players".
 He concluded, "This can be strongly recommended to anyone interested in games of multi-player negotiation".

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman called this game "Probably the most famous wargame in existence ...
 The double-dealing required attracts some people irresistibly and repels others just as strongly, but the interaction in Diplomacy is the model for all other 'power politics' games."
 Freeman only had two issues with the game: "the number of players required and the time it takes to play."
-Freeman gave this game an Overall Evaluation of "Excellent", concluding, "This is a classic game in every sense of the word."
+Freeman gave the game an overall evaluation of "Excellent", concluding, "This is a classic game in every sense of the word."